cue-lang/proposal/designs/modules/2450-supply-chain-security.md

 For our initial implementation, we will not implement attestation.
 When fetching a module for the first time, clients will have to trust the central registry to provide the expected content.
-However, when downloading a module, the `cue` command will store the digest (SHA256 hash) of the contents of its dependencies.
-This is analagous to the `go.sum` file used by Go: the difference is that `go.sum` hashes source code whereas this will hash the zip archive blobs that are stored in the registry.

-This does mean that there is the potential for a non-deterministic association between the original files in a module and the resulting blob hash due to changing compression algorithms or inconsistent file metadata, so we may end up needing the Go-style source code checksum too.

 ## Dependency confusion?